GhubGateway/Ghub_Pegasus_WMS_MATLAB_Example/README.md

 ## Pegasus WMS Workflow MATLAB Example

-- Provides a template for hosting a GitHub tool on the GHub Science Gateway and running a GHub Pegasus Workflow Management System (WMS) workflow comprising MATLAB executables, on the University at Buffalo (UB)'s Center For Computational Research (CCR)'s generally accessible high performance compute cluster, UB-HPC.
+This Jupyter Notebook tool provides a template for hosting a GitHub tool on the GHub Science Gateway and running a GHub Pegasus Workflow Management System (WMS) workflow, comprising MATLAB executables, on the University at Buffalo (UB)'s Center For Computational Research (CCR)'s generally accessible high performance compute cluster, UB-HPC.

+The GHub tool name for this template is ghubex3.
+The files provided by this template are specific for the ghubex3 tool.
+You will need to replace the files with files specific for your tool as required.

 - See https://theghub.org for more information on the GHub Science Gateway.<br />
 - See https://www.buffalo.edu/ccr.html for more information on CCR.<br />
 - See https://pegasus.isi.edu/documentation/index.html for more information on the Pegasus WMS.<br />
 - See https://www.mathworks.com/matlabcentral/fileexchange/10915-deg2utm?status=SUCCESS and https://www.mathworks.com/matlabcentral/fileexchange/10914-utm2deg?s_tid=FX_rc1_behavfor for more information on the MATLAB coordinate conversion scripts used for this exercise.

 ### Description of files and directories provided by this template:

-The GHub tool name alias for this template is ghubex3.
-The files provided by this template are specific for the ghubex3 tool.
-You will need to replace the files with files specific for your tool as required.

 #### ghubex3.ipynb